liferay/liferay-docs/develop/tutorials/articles/02-mvc/01-beginning-liferay-development/01-developing-apps-with-liferay-developer-studio.markdown

+---
+header-id: developing-applications-with-liferay-developer-stu
+---

-# Developing Applications with Liferay Developer Studio [](id=developing-applications-with-liferay-developer-stu)
+# Developing Applications with Liferay Developer Studio

 To develop an application, you need a developer environment.
 Liferay provides a great environment with Liferay Developer Studio.